2011 El Reno–Piedmont tornado

 2011 was a prolific year for tornadoes and tornado-associated fatalities, with multiple destructive outbreaks.
 The El Reno–Piedmont tornado occurred during an outbreak across Oklahoma and the Great Plains that produced multiple strong to violent tornadoes near the Oklahoma City metropolitan area on May 24, and was itself part of a tornado outbreak sequence spanning from May 21–26.
 The Oklahoma storms came just two days after a devastating EF5 tornado struck Joplin, Missouri, which killed 158 people and became the costliest tornado in U.S. history.

-Additionally, the city of El Reno has infamously been the site of other intense tornadoes.
+Additionally, the city of El Reno had and has infamously been the site of other intense tornadoes.
 On May 31, 2013, a tornado just south of the town became the largest ever recorded, with a width of 2.6 mi and radar-indicated wind speeds in excess of 296 mph.
 The massive multiple-vortex tornado killed eight people, including three storm chasers, and received a damage rating of EF3.
-In 2019, a brief low-end EF3 tornado that spawned from an intense squall line struck just southeast of El Reno, killing two people and injuring dozens of others.
+In the late evening hours of May 25, 2019, a brief low-end EF3 tornado that spawned from an intense squall line struck just southeast of El Reno, killing two people and injuring dozens of others.